iiLegendNeverSleepsx/dart-bot-development/commands/generate.md

-# Fix this file then rename to generate.js
+# Fix this file then rename to generate.js make sure to edit it to get it
 const Discord = require("discord.js");
 const fs = require("fs");